abulka/lcodemaps/README.md

         $code ...
     }

+## Source Code fragments
-To include code fragments inside classes, define some handy macros e.g.:
+To include source code fragments inside the "code compartments" of boxes, define this handy macro at the top of your PlantUML e.g.:

     !$code = "<color:royalBlue><size:14>"